 Berlin, MD Navigation

 Whatever you’re in the mood for, you’ll find it in Berlin.
-Some restaurants, like the Globe, located in a 100-year-old building in historic Berlin, seem to have been around forever – and for good reason.
-Others, like Fins Ale House and Raw Bar, have only recently added new flavor to Main Street’s lineup and are keeping the community on its toes.
+Some restaurants, like the Globe, recently purchased by Burley Oak Brewing and located in a 100-year-old building in historic Berlin, seem to have been around forever – and for good reason.
+At Rayne’s Reef Soda Fountain & Grill you can step back in time with a classic burger and milkshake.
+Other restaurants, like Fins Ale House and Raw Bar, have only recently added new flavor to Main Street’s lineup and are keeping the community on its toes.